Fruit and Nut

 Climate Change Campaign

-We want to take the fight to the deniers, to the tokenists, to the organisations that willfully obstruct effects to reduce greenhous gas emissions and most of all to the state bodies that fail abjectly in their duties to inform the public what precisely climate change is going to mean: that the way of life most people take for granted is going to come to an end.
+If meaningful reductions in GHG emissions are to be achieved, we have to take the fight to the deniers, to the tokenists and the apologists for the livestock industry, to the organisations that willfully obstruct effects to reduce greenhous gas emissions and most of all to the state bodies that fail abjectly in their duties to inform the public what precisely climate change is going to mean: that the way of life most people take for granted is soon going to come to an end.

-Additionally, we want to develop a coherent narrative for climate change mitigation and adaptation that can be offered as a blueprint for action (and as a reality-based alternative to the techno-fantasies peddled by the proponents of business-as-usual).
-This may entail setting up a new, dedicated website.
+Additionally, we have to develop a coherent narrative for climate change mitigation and adaptation that can be offered as a blueprint for action (and as a reality-based alternative to the techno-fantasies peddled by the proponents of business-as-usual).

 Some spare time